University of Valencia logo Logo Master's Degree in Advanced English Studies Logo del portal

 —Adelaida Blasco Cerezuela ‘When Shall We Three Meet Again?’: ‘Macbeth’ en ocho momentos de la historia del teatro inglés (2008)

-—Anna Marí Aguilar La recepció del teatre británic contemporani a l’estat espanyol: 1956-2004 (2009, con Juan Vicente Martínez Luciano)
+—Anna Marí Aguilar La recepció del teatre británic contemporani a l’estat espanyol: 1956-2004 (2009, with Juan Vicente Martínez Luciano)

-—Laura Monrós Gaspar Classical Myths on the Victorian Popular Stage: The Figure of Cassandra (2009, con Carmen Morenilla)
+—Laura Monrós Gaspar Classical Myths on the Victorian Popular Stage: The Figure of Cassandra (2009, with Carmen Morenilla)

 —María Gaviña Costero Érase una vez Ballybeg: la obra dramática de Brian Friel y su repercusión en España (2011)